kconnour/pyRT_DISORT/builddocs/rst/users-guide/output.rst

 OutputArrays
 -------------
 Let's start by making the output arrays.
-We only need a few parameters to create the arrays (they define the shape of the arrays), and we've already made the parameters we'll need.
+These are arrays filled with 0s that will be populated with values as DISORT runs.
+We only need a few parameters to define the shape of these arrays, and we've already made the parameters we'll need.
 Let's add them to :class:`~output.OutputArrays`.

 .. code-block:: python

-   from pyRT_DISORT.output import OutputArrays, OutputBehavior, UserLevel
+   from pyRT_DISORT.output import OutputArrays

    oa = OutputArrays(cp.n_polar, cp.n_user_levels, cp.n_azimuth)

    ALBMED = oa.albedo_medium
    FLUP = oa.diffuse_up_flux
    RFLDN = oa.diffuse_down_flux